skip to content

 Complaints about police behaviour

 If you think a police officer or police security officer has acted wrongly, you may tell them so, but you should not put up a struggle or argue the point.
-You can make a complaint to any police officer (apart from the police officer you are complaining about) and they are required to receive your complaint and pass it on to the appropriate person.
-If you don’t feel comfortable speaking to the police, you can make a complaint to the Office for Public Integrity or talk to your lawyer.
+You can complain to any police officer (apart from the police officer you are complaining about) and they are required to receive your complaint and pass it on to the appropriate person.
+If you do not feel comfortable speaking to the police, you can complain to the Office for Public Integrity or talk to your lawyer.

 Office for Public Integrity